Skip to content

 View all Close all

-The module is compulsory for students on the Musculoskeletal pathway.
+This module is compulsory for students on the musculoskeletal pathway.

 Advanced Practice in Urgent & Emergency Care (15 credits)